hamzsait/MVCTechBlog/README.md

 ### 2. Sign Up

 In order to create, edit and delete posts you will need to create an account.
-You can
+You need to sign up!

 ![signup](./images/signin.png)